The home offer letter that won over my house's sellers

 My husband and I bought our house in May of 2017.
 The process was illuminating.
 Turned out, Northern New Jersey was a seller's market.
 A nice house listed at a reasonable price was a guaranteed bidding war — and buyers were game.
 We offered $15,000 over ask the first time we bid.
 That home went to someone offering an extra $51,000 (yes, $51,000).

 We came thisclose to getting it, though.
-I know because — weird thing — sellers rank bids and tell your realtor where you fell after they chose one.
+I know because — weird thing — New Jersey sellers rank bids and tell your realtor where you fell after they chose one.
 (Here's how to find a realtor.)

 So did the couple who sold us the next house we bid on, the little slice of heaven we now call home.
 It came down to us and another buyer who went in at the same price, but with a higher down payment.

-Weeks later, my friend, who was trying to buy a house in an even tougher, market used my letter as a template.
+Weeks later, my friend, who was trying to buy a house in an even tougher market, used my letter as a template.
 She and her husband got their now-home over an investor.

 I'm not showing off (OK, maybe just a little — I'm proud of those letters).
 I'm more trying to point out — because this surprised me — people care about who moves into their home.
 A good offer letter won't always tug at their heart strings enough to make up for a price gap, but it can make a difference, especially when bids are close.
 (House hunting?
 Here's how to get a mortgage in 30 days or less.)